cainan-c/TaikoPythonTools/TaikoSongConversionTool/README.md

 Steam User [descatal](https://steamcommunity.com/id/descatal) for writing [this](https://exvsfbce.home.blog/2020/02/04/guide-to-encoding-bnsf-is14-audio-files-converting-wav-back-to-bnsf-is14/) guide on how to create/encode `bnsf` files.
 [korenkonder](https://github.com/korenkonder) for compiling the G.722.1 tool used in this project.
 [Kamui/despairoharmony](https://github.com/despairoharmony) for some of the Nijiiro `.nus3bank` template research.
+[rdbende](https://github.com/rdbende) for the [Sun Valley ttk Theme](https://github.com/rdbende/Sun-Valley-ttk-theme) used in this project.

 ## Related Tools
 [tja2fumen](https://github.com/vivaria/tja2fumen)